ZeroSwap: Data-driven Optimal Market Making in DeFi: Bayesian algorithm for known parameters

-\textbf{Exploiting information present in trades for efficiency}.
-In \prettyref{sec:results}, we observed that a model-free algorithm can be obtained to solve optimal market making by looking just at the incoming trades, and provided theoretical guarantees on its performance.
-The static curves used in AMMs today do not take into account recent past history of trades, while we propose to have dynamically adjusting ask and bid prices to make use of the information available to us through those trades as much as possible.
+\textbf{Exploiting information present in trades for efficiency: }In \prettyref{sec:results}, we observed that a model-free algorithm can be obtained to solve optimal market making by looking just at the incoming trades, and provided theoretical guarantees on its performance.
+The static curves used in AMMs today do not take into account recent past history of trades, while we propose to have a dynamically adjusting ask and bid prices to make use of the information available to us through those trades as much as possible.

-\textbf{Generalizing to variable trade size}.
-The model-free algorithm specified in this work does not take into account variable trade size, since we assume that the liquidity of the market maker are deep enough so that a single trade does not have a significant price impact.
-Our ongoing work involves deriving an algorithm for that case by using a dynamic CFMM bonding curve (instead of dynamic ask and bid prices), which is parameterized.
-This deals with the case of moderate volume and liquidity markets.
+\textbf{Generalizing to variable trade size: }The model-free algorithm specified in this work does not take into account variable trade size.
+Our ongoing work involves deriving an algorithm for that case by using a dynamic CFMM bonding curve (instead of dynamic ask and bid prices), which is parametrized.
 An adaptive algorithm is then used to control the curve parameters, so as to satisfy the conditions analogous to \prettyref{eq:gm_price1} and \prettyref{eq:gm_price2} for optimal market making.
-Just as in the case outlined in the current work, we find that using the information at hand in the form of incoming trades decreases the monetary loss that the market makers face.
-This on-going work is the topic of a companion paper.

-\textbf{Inventory considerations}.
-Our algorithms do not take into account constraints on the inventory of the market maker.
+\textbf{Inventory considerations: }Our algorithms do not take into account constraints on the inventory of the market maker.
 The inventory preference of the LPs can be encoded as utility functions, which can be mapped to a family of bonding curves \cite{goyal2023finding,frongillo2023axiomatic}.
 Our method can help decide which particular curve in that family should be used to offer the most efficient price given trading history.

-\textbf{Adding data-driven adaptivity to DeFi}.
-This work further makes a case for data-driven adaptive algorithms for DeFi in general.
+\textbf{Adding data-driven adaptivity to DeFi: }This work further makes a case for data-driven adaptive algorithms for DeFi in general.
 Future work would include bringing algorithms from reinforcement learning and stochastic control to applications such as lending protocols, treasury management and tokenomic monetary policy.